azamsharp/web-ft-02-2023/week9/day3/assignments/mvc.md

 # Blog App Using MVC

-Update your Blog/Movies/Trip app to use MVC Design Pattern.
+- Update your Blog/Movies/Trip app to use MVC Design Pattern.
+- Deploy your app